My notes on "Obviously Awesome" by April Dunford

 - Could be:

-- Value (and quantifiable objective proof) - What value do the attributes
+- Value (and quantifiable objective proof) - What value do the attributes enable for customers?

 - If unique attributes are your secret sauce, the value is why someone might care about your secret sauce